Find a Lender-Approved Local Conveyancer in Harbury

 • Wright Hassall Llp, Olympus Avenue, Leamington Spa, Warwickshire, CV34 6BF

-• Dealing with the registration procedures for the change in ownership and the home loan (where applicable) at the HMLR.
+• Dealing with the registration procedures for the transfer of ownership and the mortgage (where relevant) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.